 Human services / food resources

-- Call 211 or visit for available information and a range of resources from utility assistance, food, housing, and more.
+Call 211 or visit wa211.org for available information and a range of resources from utility assistance, food, housing, and more.
 211 is a free, confidential, and multilingual helpline providing a one-stop connection to local community services.

-- The City of Renton's Human Services Division funds multiple agencies that can help with daily necessities:
+The City of Renton's Human Services Division funds multiple agencies that can help with daily necessities:

 Crisis Cleanup: Washington floods home cleanup hotline